apollo-hero/apollo-hero/README.md

 - 👋 Hi, I’m @GoldenStar71
 - 👀 I’m interested in backend stack(Laravel/Node) and frontend stack (React/Vue)
-- 🌱 I’m currently learning ElectronJS
+- 🌱 I’m currently on ElectronJS
 - 💞️ I’m looking to collaborate on this field

 <!---